dan-danache/hubitat/ikea-zigbee-drivers/README.md

 * Report Zigbee Neighbors and Routing Tables (device acts as a Zigbee router)

 ### Device Pairing
-1. If the device is already plugged in, take it out for 20 seconds (power-cycle); do this before each pair attempt
+1. If the device is already plugged in, take it out for 20 seconds (power-cycle); do this before each pair attempt.
-1. Plug the device in an outlet
+1. Plug the device in an outlet.
-1. Open the round top lid and you should see the pair button next to the filter reset button (don't push it!)
+1. Open the round top lid and you should see the pair button (🔗) next to the filter reset button.
-1. In the Hubitat interface, go to "Devices", click "Add Device" in the top right, click "Zigbee", then click "Start Zigbee pairing"
+1. In the Hubitat interface, go to "Devices", click "Add Device" in the top right, click "Zigbee", then click "Start Zigbee pairing".
-1. Press and hold the pair button **for at least 5 seconds** until the LED starts blinking
+1. Press and hold the pair button **for at least 5 seconds** until the LED starts blinking.
-1. Return to the pairing page and give your device a name and assign it to a room (optional)
+1. Return to the pairing page and give your device a name and assign it to a room.
-1. Put back the lid and fix it in place
+1. Put back the lid and fix it in place.
 1. That's it, Have fun!